 Networks don’t have to be just social media, but it is the easiest way of ensuring that a lot of people get the message.

-Another useful form of promotion is asking people you know who may have a big or relevant network to share and promote as a way of, not only increasing your own following, but more importantly promoting your project and reaching more prospective donors.
+Another useful form of promotion is asking people you know who may have a big or relevant network to share and promote as a way of, not only increasing your own following, but promoting your project and reaching more prospective donors.

 What is your target?

-Although it would be great to be optimistic and say you want to raise tens of thousands of pounds through crowdfunding but this is unlikely to be the case.
-It is important to be realistic about your networks and your project and the amount they can achieve.
-Remember, you can set a minimum goal to ensure that you reach the minimum you need and then have a stretch goal so you have the potential to raise more.
-It is better to be realistic about setting your minimum target, and ensure that you receive some money to carry out your project, than set your sights too high and lose out altogether.
+Although it would be great to be optimistic and say you want to raise tens of thousands of pounds through crowdfunding this is unlikely to be the case.
+It is important to be realistic about your networks, your project and the amount they can achieve.
+Remember, you can set a goal to ensure that you reach the minimum you need and then have a stretch goal so you have the potential to raise more.
+It is better to be realistic about your minimum target, and ensure that you receive some money to carry out your project, than set your sights too high and lose out altogether.
 You can have an extremely compelling project but if you have no way of promoting it you won't be able to fund it.